-- \ We are moving from an off-the-peg to a tailor-made world.
-Post-modern values include the rejection of hierarchy, suspicion of institutions and strong emphasis on personal choice: so a different approach is needed one that is more sensitive to the differences between people.
+\ We are moving from an off-the-peg to a tailor-made world.
+Post-modern values include the rejection of hierarchy, suspicion of institutions and strong emphasis on personal choice: so a different approach is needed - one that is more sensitive to the differences between people.
 No longer does tradition, 'the way we do things around here', guide people's behaviour and outlook.
-We must reach out to people on their terms/turf, rather than expecting them to come to us on ours. - \ Today, people want a challenging, fulfilling, interesting job: when work was drudgery people sought fulfilment somewhere else.
+We must reach out to people on their terms/turf, rather than expecting them to come to us on ours.

+\ Today, people want a challenging, fulfilling, interesting job: when work was drudgery people sought fulfilment somewhere else.
 The notion of 'parish' is based on geographical neighbourhood, but people now get together in common-interest groups (e.g. on the Internet).
-'Church on Sundays' is being supplemented by church-whenever-it's-convenient. - \ 'Looking good' in a consumer culture boosts self-esteem more than the unconditional love of an invisible God.
+'Church on Sundays' is being supplemented by church-whenever-it's-convenient.

+\ 'Looking good' in a consumer culture boosts self-esteem more than the unconditional love of an invisible God.
 The growing groups of divorced, singles, people who cohabit feel alienated from churches.
-Today's songs are less 'theologically objective', more about individual themes; preaching is more life-related, less declamatory. - \ Church planting is an effective strategy provided the plants are designed for their target-audience, rather than clones of the sending church.
-'Seeker services' (à la Willow Creek) attempt to be culturally relevant: but people are suspicious of organisations trying to sell them things. - \ Today we can't avoid global issues: more power in fewer hands; the growing gap between rich and poor; people feeling they're simply pawns in a world where bottom-line economics rules (and today we would add: global nervousness about the dangers of terrorism). - \ Alpha Courses are successful partly because they're organised by local churches to fit their particular circumstances.
+Today's songs are less 'theologically objective', more about individual themes; preaching is more life-related, less declamatory.

+\ Church planting is an effective strategy - provided the plants are designed for their target-audience, rather than clones of the sending church.
+'Seeker services' (à la Willow Creek) attempt to be culturally relevant: but people are suspicious of organisations trying to sell them things.

+\ Today we can't avoid global issues: more power in fewer hands; the growing gap between rich and poor; people feeling they're simply pawns in a world where bottom-line economics rules (and today we would add: global nervousness about the dangers of terrorism).

+Examples:

+\ Alpha Courses are successful partly because they're organised by local churches to fit their particular circumstances.
 Also people eat together (parties are one of the icons of our age), and the emphasis is on building community (rather than its simply being a sales pitch).
-There's now a 'Y' course for those not ready for Alpha people who don't know the difference between an epistle and an apostle! - \ Young people live in an MTV world where images foster intuitive rather than rational modes of thought, impressions rather than logic, thinking in parallel rather than in sequence, pictures rather than paragraphs. - \ Why is London's Kensington Temple church so popular?
-Partly because they get in touch with people new to London ('Would you like some Filippino food and meet other people from home...?'). - \ Prayer-visitation ministries are working in some British churches.
+There's now a 'Y' course for those not ready for Alpha - people who don't know the difference between an epistle and an apostle!

+\ Young people live in an MTV world where images foster intuitive rather than rational modes of thought, impressions rather than logic, thinking in parallel rather than in sequence, pictures rather than paragraphs.

+\ Why is London's Kensington Temple church so popular?
+Partly because they get in touch with people new to London ('Would you like some Filippino food and meet other people from home...?').

+\ People abandon "church", but not groups ( $\frac{1}{2}$ a million 'support' groups in the US).

+\ Prayer-visitation ministries are working in some British churches.
 A letter is sent to all the people in a street, with an offer for a couple from the church to come and pray, unless they say they would prefer not.
 One church in Rochester aims to visit every home in its area over three years.
 Moderns apparently don't mind no-strings-attached prayer!
 And city-wide prayer networks are growing...

-- \ People have abandoned church, but not groups (there are half a million 'support' groups in the U.S.). - \ Why does Vineyard-type worship attract so many?
-(It's 'laid-back'). - \ Mentoring/coaching is big these days: after-school clubs to help kids with their homework; courses on parenting, computer skills, stress etc.
+\ Why does Vineyard-type worship attract so many?
+It's 'laid-back'.

+\ Mentoring/coaching is big these days: after-school clubs to help kids with their homework; courses on parenting, computer skills, stress etc.

 But is this all compromising our biblical faith?
 Not at all: the apostles' strategy was to go to people and form the church around them.
-We must encourage radical criticism of the "it-must-fit-me" world.